asyncapi/website/pages/docs/concepts/asyncapi-document/structure.md

 ### `channels` field

-With the `channels` field you can provide a map of different channels the application communicates with during runtime.
+With the `channels` field, you can provide a map of different channels the application communicates with during runtime.
 The `channels` represent the communication pathways through which messages are exchanged.
 You can specify their purpose, address, and the expected message formats for communication.
 Consumers of the specific API can understand the supported message-based interactions and the corresponding data models.

-Some of the fields of individual `channels` field are:
+Key components within the `channels` field include:

 - `address`: A string representation of this channel's address.
 - `messages`: A map of the messages that will be sent to this channel by any application at any time.